 If your A1C level is high, you may be at increased risk for kidney, eye or foot problems.
 You can lower your A1C by:

 The Health Department uses AIC data to understand how New Yorkers with diabetes are managing their glucose levels.
 The Health Department may also use the A1C Registry to call or mail you information about important health programs.

 If you do not want to be contacted or have your health care provider receive your AIC information through the Health Department’s program, you can submit a “Do Not Contact” request by:

-Submitting a "Do Not Contact" request will in no way affect the current care you are receiving or information your provider (s) receives from the laboratory directly.
-In addition, you will still be able to receive resources from your provider(s).
+This request will not affect the care you are receiving or the information your health care provider receives from the laboratory.
+You will still be able to receive resources from your provider.